anthonydibi/dibiagg.io/README.md

 # dibiagg.io

-This is a repository which holds all of the code related to **[dibiagg.io]**, my personal website.
+All of the code related to **[dibiagg.io]**, my personal website.
 The exception is my web-based **[Deathball clone]**, which links from my site but has its own repository.
 I am always looking to refactor and improve my code so let me know if you have any ideas or find any issues!

 [Deathball clone]: https://github.com/anthonydibi/deathball-clone
 [dibiagg.io]: https://dibiagg.io